Stoon2/connector-4-javascript/README.md

 # Connect-four game

 Connect 4 JavaScript project for ITI .

-It is a very enjoyable game that you can play with the Computer, with a friend on the same machine.
+It is a very enjoyable game that you can play with the Computer and with a friend on the same machine.

 ## Features